-State pensions give you a regular income once you reach State Pension Age.
-They are based on National Insurance (NI) contributions and the amount you get will depend on how much you have paid in.
+State Pensions are based on National Insurance (NI) contributions and the amount you get will depend on how much you have paid in.
 State pensions are not easy to understand and here we only cover the basics.
 To help you, we have included plenty of pointers so you know where you can find more information.

 You've probably heard that some drastic changes have been made to State pensions for people who reach their State Pension age on or after 6 April 2016.
 These changes aim to make the system fairer and should be easier to understand.
 The table below summarises the main characteristics of the old and new state pensions: